vigliensoni/RhythmVAE_M4L/README.md

 ## Generating a M4L device

-- Make sure in the Project Inspector in MaxMSP is set to “MIDI“ in *Max for Live Device Type*
+- Make sure to open the `*.maxproj` project file.
+Then in the Project Inspector set *Max for Live Device Type* to “MIDI.“
+- Choose *Export Max for Live Device*
 - Get your M4L device from the `/release` folder
 - Play!